“I Try Not to Be Angry About the Past”

-Studies show that adult attention deficit hyperactivity disorder (ADHD) is treated successfully with a combination of medication and therapy.
+Studies show that adult attention deficit hyperactivity disorder (ADHD or ADD) is treated successfully with a combination of medication and therapy.
 But not all adults who have just been diagnosed with ADHD embrace help and seek treatment.
 Many see their ADHD-related traits of creativity, ability to multi-task, and entrepreneurial energy as germane to who they are and their successes in life.

 “People worry that ADHD treatment will change how they work and how others view them — and they’re afraid of what the changes in themselves will bring,” says David Fassler, M.D., a clinical associate professor of psychology at the University of Vermont College of Medicine in Burlington.

 As Jet Blue Airways founder and out-of-the-box thinker David Neeleman told us, “If someone told me you could be normal or you could continue to have your adult ADHD, I would take ADHD.”